Hierodoris atychioides: Description

 M. K. Kay described the larvae of this species as follows:

 Mature caterpillars are about 15 mm long and generally brown in colour although some may be quite light.
 The head is brown with black markings and immediately behind the head the upper surface of the next two segments is shiny, hardened and black.
 A white stripe extends along the back from the head to the last abdominal segment and separates paired brown spots on each segment.
 On dark specimens along each side there is also a pair of irregular whitish lines with dark spots between.
 Segments without legs have four brown spots on the underside.

 Butler described the adults of the species as follows:

 Primaries above purplish brown; discoidai cell white, crossed by a large central subquadrate black spot, terminated by a smaller black spot; a small white spot beyond the cell, and a discal arched white line; apex bronzy brown; fringe brown, whitish towards apex; secondaries coppery brown, two sordid whitish longitudinal and fringe white, the latter brownish at anal angle; body above dark brown, collar and prothorax varied with ochraceous; hind margins of tegulae fringed with whitish; abdomen with whitish hind margins to the segments : primaries below bronzy-brown, pale towards the base, crossed towards apex by a series of ill-defined whitish dots, fringe greyish; secondaries sordid white, shining, clouded (excepting at apex and outer border) with grey; body below pearly whitish; tibiae and tarsi of legs above banded with black.

-The wingspan of the adults of this species is between 14–20 mm.
+The wingspan of the adults of this species is between 14 and 20 mm.
 The hindwings are dark brown.

 It can be distinguished from H. callispora as it does not have the metallic head and thorax of that species.
 It is also different in appearance from H. gerontion as H. atychoioides has a hindwing with less white on it and a smooth labial palp.
 Finally it is a smaller moth that the dark forms of H. illita and does not have the pale streaks on that species' hind wings.
 H. atychoioides is variable in appearance as a larva, pupa and as an adult.
 Depending on the larval host, the adults of this species can show distinct differences in wing pattern as well as in their size.
-For example if the larvae have been reared on rimu the adults can have a small reddish-marked appearance where as if reared on Libocedrus bidwillii larvae can produce a larger reddish adult moth.
+For example, if the larvae have been reared on rimu the adults can have a small reddish-marked appearance where as if reared on Libocedrus bidwillii larvae can produce a larger reddish adult moth.
 As a result of this, it has been hypothesised that this species may be in the process of speciation.
 However it has also been argued that the currently differences in appearance merge gradually from one to another in a continuous series and cannot be morphologically separated and therefore do not yet merit taxonomic separation.